-And just in case you still felt like Tomoka was a decent character, she arrives at the train station to stop Yori from leaving and as she hugs Yori, she glares at Iku, indicating that she realizes that the girl Yori liked this whole time was Iku and this hug is partially to spite Iku.
+Just in case you still felt like Tomoka was a decent character, she arrives at the train station to stop Yori from leaving.
+As she hugs Yori, she glares at Iku, indicating that she realizes that the girl Yori liked this whole time was Iku and this hug is partially to spite Iku.
 See?
 That’s jealousy.

 Yori pushes Tomoka away, hugs his father and mother to make it more socially acceptable to hug Iku I guess.
 They hug, he gives her a kiss on the cheek and then he leaves, the end.